-box inverse model framework which has been designed to reconstruct the summer circulation.
-In Section 4 we present the results of our analysis: the current structure and seasonality based on mooring observations, the summer circulation based on the inverse model results and the associated water mass budgets, heat and fresh water transports.
-In Section 5, we discuss dynamical aspects of the circulation and their implications for glacier-ocean interactions.
-Conclusions are given in Section 6.
+The present manuscript is organized as follows.
+Section 2 describes the data sets which have been used for the present analysis.
+In section 3 the methodologies used in our analysis are introduced, in particular the box inverse model framework which has been designed to reconstruct the summer circulation.
+In section 4 we present the results of our analysis: the current structure and seasonality based on mooring observations, the summer circulation based on the inverse model results and then the associated water mass budgets of the shelf, heat and fresh water transports.
+In section 5, we discuss dynamical aspects of the circulation and their implications for glacier-ocean interactions.
+Conclusions are given in section 6.